OpenEvalProject/evals/manuscripts/elife-57443/v3/manuscript.md

 The EB is likewise subdivided into zones by the innervating patterns of the EB ring neurons, the most prominent class of neurons innervating the EB.
 The ring neurons have six subtypes, ER1-ER6, and each projects to specific zones of the EB.
 Among them, the regions innervated by ER2 and ER4 are mutually exclusive but highly intermingled, so these regions are grouped together into a single zone (EBr2r4).
 ER3 has the most neurons among the ring neuron subtypes and is further grouped into five subclasses (ER3a, d, m, p, and w).
 While each subclass projects to a distinct part of the EB, the innervation patterns of the subclasses ER3a and ER3m, and also ER3p and ER3w, are very similar to each other.
 The region innervated by ER3 is, therefore, subdivided into three zones, including EBr3am, EBr3pw, and EBr3d.
 Along with the other three zones, EBr1, EBr5, and EBr6 (innervated by ER1, ER5, and ER6), the entire EB is subdivided into seven non-overlapping zones (Figure 7G).
 Unlike other zones, EBr6 is innervated only sparsely by the ER6 cells, with the space filled primarily by synaptic terminals of other neuron types, including the extrinsic ring neurons (ExR).
 Omoto et al., 2017 segmented the EB into five domains (EBa, EBoc, EBop, EBic, EBip) by the immunolabeling pattern of DN-cadherin, and each type of the ring neurons may innervate more than one domain in the EB.
 Our results show that the innervation pattern of each ring neuron subtype is highly compartmentalized at the EM level and the entire neuropil can be sufficiently subdivided into zones based purely on the neuronal morphologies.
 The neuropil may be subdivided differently if other neuron types, such as the extrinsic ring neurons (ExR) (Omoto et al., 2018), are recruited as landmarks.

-## Quality of the brain region boundaries
+### Quality of the brain region boundaries

 Since many of the terra incognita neuropils are not clearly partitioned from each other by solid boundaries such as glial walls, it is important to evaluate if the current boundaries reflect anatomical and functional compartments of the brain.
 To check our definitions, which are mostly based on morphology, we compute metrics for each boundary between any two adjacent neuropil regions.
 The first is the area of each boundary, in square microns, as shown in Figure 8A.
 The map shows results for brain regions that are over 75% in the hemibrain region, restricted to right regions with exception to the asymmetric AB(L).
 By restricting our analysis to the right part of the hemibrain, we hopefully minimize the effect of smaller, traced-but-truncated neuron fragments on our metric.

 ![Figure 8.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig8-v3.jpg)

 **Figure 8.:** (A) Areas of the boundaries (in square microns) between adjacent neuropils, indicated on a log scale.
 (B) The number of excess crossings normalized by the area of neuropil boundary.
 Larger dots indicate a more uncertain boundary.
-Data available in Figure 8—source data 1.Figure 8—source data 1.Figure 8.Column A: index number; column B: first ROI name; column C: second ROI name; column D: boundary area in square microns; column E: number of neurons crossings; column F: number of distinct neurons that cross; column G: (crossings - number of neurons) per area.
+Data available in Figure 8—source data 1.

-Next, for each boundary, we compute the number of ‘excess’ neuron crossings by traced neurons, where excess crossings are defined as 0 for a neuron that does not cross the boundary, and n-1 for a neuron crosses the same boundary n times.
+Next, for each boundary, we compute the number of ‘excess’ neuron crossings by traced neurons, where excess crossings are defined as 0 for a neuron that does not cross the boundary, and $n-1$ for a neuron crosses the same boundary n times.
 There is no contribution to the metric from neurons that cross a boundary once, since most such crossings are inevitable no matter where the boundary is placed.
 Figure 8B shows the number of excess crossings normalized by the area of boundary.
 A bigger dot indicates a potentially less well-defined boundary.

 We spot checked many of the instances and in general note that the brain regions with high excess crossings per area, such as those in SNP, INP and VLNP, tend to have less well-defined boundaries.
 In particular, the boundaries at SMP/CRE, CRE/LAL, SMP/SIP, and SIP/SLP have worse scores, indicating these boundaries may not reflect actual anatomical and functional segregation of the neuropils.
 These brain regions were defined based on the arborization patterns of characteristic neuron types, but because neurons in the terra incognita neuropils tend to be rather heterogeneous, there are many other neuron types that do not follow these boundaries.
 The boundary between the FB and the AB also has a high excess crossing score, suggesting the AB is tightly linked to the neighboring FB.

-## Insights for a whole-brain remapping
+#### Insights for a whole-brain remapping

 The current brain regions based on Ito et al., 2014 contain a number of arbitrary determinations of brain regions and their boundaries in the terra incognita neuropils.
 In this study, we tried to solidify the ambiguous boundaries as much as possible using the information from the reconstructed neurons.
 However, large parts of the left hemisphere and the subesophageal zone (SEZ) are missing from the hemibrain dataset, and neurons innervating these regions are not sufficiently reconstructed.
 This incompleteness of the dataset is the main reason that we did not alter the previous map drastically and kept all the existing brain regions even if their anatomical and functional significance is not obvious.
 Once a complete EM volume of the whole fly brain is imaged and most of its 100,000 neurons are reconstructed, the entire brain can be re-segmented from scratch with more comprehensive anatomical information.
 Arbitrary or artificial neuropil boundaries will thereby be minimized, if not avoided, in a new brain map.
 Anatomy-based neuron segmentation strategies such as NBLAST may be used as neutral methods to revise the neuropils and their boundaries.
 Any single method, however, is not likely to produce consistent boundaries throughout the brain, especially in the terra incognita regions.
 It may be necessary to use different methods and criteria to segment the entire brain into reasonable brain regions.
 Such a new map would need discussion in a working group, and approval from the community in advance (as did the previous map [Ito et al., 2014]), insofar as it would replace the current map and therefore require a major revision of the neuron mapping scheme.

-## Cell type classification
+### Cell type classification

 Defining cell types for groups of similar neurons is a time-honored means to help to understand the anatomical and functional properties of a circuit.
 Presumably, neurons of the same type have similar circuit roles.
 However, the definition of what is a distinct cell type and the exact delineation between one cell type and another remains inherently subjective and represents a classic taxonomic challenge, pitting ‘lumpers’ against ‘splitters’.
 Therefore, despite our best efforts, we recognize that our typing of cells may not be identical to that proposed by other experts.
 We expect future revisions to cell type classification, especially as additional dense connectome data become available.